Types of Financial Aid

 There will be an End-of-Spring (EOS) checkpoint and a Three-Term (TT) checkpoint.
 The first EOS checkpoint will be conducted at the end of Spring Semester.
 All HOPE Scholarship recipients must have a 3.0 GPA at the end of each spring term in order to continue their eligibility.
 HOPE Scholarship eligibility can be lost at an EOS checkpoint, but cannot be gained or regained at an EOS checkpoint.
 HOPE Scholarship eligibility can be lost at an EOS checkpoint, but then regained at a future Attempted Hours checkpoint.
 The first TT checkpoint will be conducted at the end of Spring Semester or 30 attempted hours.
 This checkpoint only applies to freshmen (1st tier) HOPE Scholarship recipients who enrolled for less than 12 hours for each of their first three terms in a row.
 Freshmen HOPE Scholarship recipients who enrolled for less than 12 hours for each of their first three terms, and only these students, must have a 3.0 GPA in order to continue their eligibility.
 After the TT checkpoint is applied once to a student, the EOS checkpoint must be applied to that student regardless of the number of hours enrolled each term.
 HOPE Scholarship eligibility can be lost at a TT checkpoint, but cannot be gained or regained at the TT checkpoint.
 HOPE Scholarship eligibility can be lost at a TT checkpoint, but then regained at a future Attempted Hours checkpoint.

 Effective Fall Semester 2004, HOPE Scholarship recipients will have a paid-hours limit in addition to an attempted hours limit.
 Hours for which students received payment for the ACCEL, which replaced Post Secondary Options (PSO), program plus HOPE Grant plus HOPE Scholarship are included.
 Hours for which HOPE Grant funds were paid will be tracked beginning with summer term 2003.
 Hours for which ACCEL (PSO) Program funds were paid will be tracked starting with the Fall Semester 2004.
-Recipients are eligible for a maximum of 127 semester hours of HOPE Scholarship payment.
+Recipients are eligible for a maximum of 127 paid or attempted semester hours of HOPE Scholarship payment, whichever comes first.

 HOPE and Zell Miller Scholarship Overview